Tacit algorithmic collusion in deep reinforcement learning guided price competition: A study using EV charge pricing game: Numerical case study

-We develop a two-hub dynamic pricing problem for implementing our methodology as follows.
-Each of the identical hubs has 150 fast-charging stations and BBS with 4000 kW storage capacity.
-The BSS can charge or discharge up to 2000 kW per hour and the minimum charge level that a BSS must maintain is 500 kW \cite{funke2020fast}, \cite{hussain2020optimal}.
-The number of EVs seeking to charge in any time period is obtained as follows.
-We gather hourly traffic flow data $(N_t)$ on the roadways through the intersection where the hubs are located \cite{traffic_flow}.
-We do so for one day of each month of the year and calculate their averages ($\overline{N_t}$).
-We assume that 25\% of the traffic is EV \cite{McKinsey} (i.e., $\beta = 25\%$) and 42\% of those EVs use public fast-charging hubs (i.e., $\alpha = 42\%$) \cite{narayan2022dynamic}.
-Then the average values of the EVs that flow each hour through the intersection and use public charging hubs to meet their charging needs is obtained as $\alpha\beta\overline{N_t}$.
-We use these average values as the rate parameter for Poisson distributions to generate the number of EVs flowing through the intersection ($\hat{N_t}$).
-Finally, we generate the actual number of EVs that will seek charge in an hour ($n_t$) using a Binomial distribution with parameters $(\hat{N_t}, p_t)$, where $p_t$ is the probability of an EV receiving charge as given in \cite{deng2018demand}.
-EVs are considered to have three different battery sizes, 50 kW,75 kW, and 100 kW with probabilities of 0.3, 0.4, and 0.3, respectively.
-The amount of charge that an EV seeks to receive varies between 5\% to 95\% of the battery size \cite{Idaho}.
-All the EVs seeking to charge are considered to be price sensitive (i.e., $\gamma = 1$).
-It is considered that the hubs make their pricing decisions simultaneously by choosing a price within the interval bounded between the minimum of the DA and RT prices for the time period and two times the minimum.
-EV owners respond by preferring the minimum-priced available hub.
-However, hubs with prices within 5\% of each other are given the same preferences.
-It is considered that an EV owner seeking to charge may decide to balk (i.e., not charge) if the hub available to owner has a price that is significantly higher than the lowest-priced hub.
-The balking probability, $p_k \in \{0.1, 0.2, 0.35, 0.6, 0.8, 1\}$, is assumed to be a function of the price differential ($k$) with respect to the cheapest hub, $k \in \{1.05 - 1.10, 1.10 - 1.20, 1.20 - 1.35, 1.35 - 1.50, 1.50 - 1.750, \geq 1\}$.
-The hubs always fulfill the demand of the arriving EVs using power from DA commitment, the RT market, and the BSS.
-DA commitment is not prioritized for arbitrage as for any DA commitment sent back to the RT market, the hubs get back lower of the DA and RT prices.
+EVs are considered to have three different battery sizes, 50 kW, 75 kW, and 100 kW with probabilities of 0.3, 0.4, and 0.3, respectively.
+The charge that an EV seeks to receive varies between 10\% to 95\% of the battery size \cite{Idaho}.
+All the EV owners are considered to be price sensitive ($\gamma = 1$).
+It is assumed that the prices are bounded between the minimum of the DA and RT prices, and two times the minimum.
+EV owners are assumed to choose an available hub with either the minimum price or those within 5\% of the minimum.
+EV owners are assumed to balk (i.e., not charge), with a certain probability, if the available hub has a price significantly higher than the minimum price for that time-period.
+The balking probability increases with the price differential (see Figure \ref{battery characteristics}c).
+The hubs always fulfill the demand of the arriving EVs using power from three sources: DA commitment, RT market, and BSS.
+It is assumed that DA commitment cannot be used for arbitrage in the RT market.
+Only excess DA commitment after EV and BSS charging is sent back to the RT market, for which the hubs receive lower of the prevailing DA and RT prices.
 This ensures that DA commitment is used primarily for EV charging.
-Further details of the numerical case study are provided in the supplemental document.